nicholaspreziosi/portfolio-site/README.md

 # Nicholas Preziosi Portfolio Site

-My portfolio site showcases my most recent projects/work and is updated frequently!
-The static site utilizes Tailwind CSS in addition to raw HTML, CSS, and Javascript to provide a sleek, responsive design.
-I gained a solid understanding of Tailwind by using it in this project.
+This portfolio site showcases my most recent projects/work and is updated frequently!
+I gained a solid understanding of Tailwind CSS by using it in this project in order to create a sleek, responsive design.

 <p align="center">
 <img